jwiegley/comparable/README.md

 ```

 This same approach could be used to represent large blobs of data by their
-checksum hash, or large data structures that you don't need displayed by a
+checksum hash, for example, or large data structures that you don't need to
-Merkle root hash.
+ever display by their Merkle root hash.

 ### Deriving Delta for structs: the Change type

 By default for structs, deriving `Delta` creates an `enum` with variants for
-every field in the `struct`, and associated the `Change` type with a vector of
+each field in the `struct`, and it represents changes using a vector of such
-such values.
+values.
 This means that for the following definition:

 ```rust
 #[derive(Delta)]